INTI-CMNB/KiDiff/README.md

 Margin
 ```

-Note that when using the *git* plug-in the script looks for a file named *.kicad_pcb-git-diff* at the root of the repo.
+Note that when using the *git* plug-in the script looks for a file named *.kicad-git-diff* at the root of the repo.

 Using this you can reduce the time wasted computing diffs for empty or useless layers.